ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 Each project is stored and version controlled in Git, and usually hosted on GitHub.

 For our other output formats (epub, web, app), we just run Jekyll with a different configuration.
 Many of our templates are aware of the output format we're building for, and they adjust the HTML they output accordingly.
-For instance, in print a video will appear as a screenshot and caption; whereas on the web the video will be clickable and will stream directly from, say, YouTube or Vimeo.
+For instance, in print, a video will appear as a thumbnail and caption; whereas on the web the video will be clickable and will stream directly from, say, YouTube or Vimeo.

 ![]({{ site.baseurl }}/images/presentation-boston-201801-multiformat-book-production-16.jpg)

-To make design a new book efficient, we start with a library of default styles, which are written in Sass.
+To make designing a new book efficient, we start with a library of default styles, which are written in Sass.
 These define what we'd call basic book-design best practice – a vanilla book.

-When compiled as CSS, these styles are several thousands of code, so there is a fair bit of complexity there.
+When compiled as CSS, these styles are several thousands lines of code, so there is a fair bit of complexity there.
 But that's what two-thousand years of book design will do.

 For each book, we can set about a hundred book-design variables that feed into the compiled CSS.
 These include things like page height and width, PDF profile, fonts, colours, and the behaviour of running headers.